So, what is DICOM, PACS, and Workstation? – We will take it one at a time.

 It also archives and printers for storage and retrieval of images and related documentation and reports.

 And this makes it possible for remote diagnostic and interpretation of the images if they do not have the ressources internally or if the patient moves.

 What is a Workstation?

-A workstation works as an option for most medical imaging equipment, and it functions as follows:
+A workstation works as an option for most medical imaging equipment, and its functions are as follows:

 It is independent of the main modality console hereby allowing the patients to keep flowing in for examinations.